Overview of Porphyrias

 Secondary porphyrinuria

 Doctors diagnose porphyrias by measuring porphyrins and porphyrin precursors in the urine.
-Several diseases unrelated to porphyrias, such as blood disorders or liver disorders, and exposures to certain medications or to toxins such as alcohol, benzene, and lead, may themselves increase the amount of urine porphyrins.
+However, several diseases unrelated to porphyrias, such as blood disorders or liver disorders, and exposures to certain medications or to toxins such as alcohol, benzene, and lead, may themselves increase the amount of porphyrins in the urine.
 This phenomenon is described as secondary porphyrinuria.
 It is a common cause of erroneous over-diagnosis of porphyria.

 Screening for Porphyrias